AndyZhou952/grpo-packing/README.md

 For unique prompts = 4, generations per prompt = 8, sequence length = 8,192,
 **original time ~3.87 ms  new ~ 0.89 ms, speed-up x4.35**.

+GRPO training on the fly testing (ALL following default config in the branch 0.4.0, except that we set **pack_num=3**):
+**original time ~ 24.09ms, new ~ 19.41 ms, speed-up x1.24**

+Remark: the logger performs slightly different from the original version for efficiency, but essentially report the same information.

 **original version:**